kissartisan/laravel-nuggets/README.md

 ### 2. Booting a trait

-Replicate the boot method of the class being inject into
+Replicate the boot method of the class being inject into.
+Ex:

     protected static function bootRecordsActivity()
     {